 Live blog: Tune into The Verge's live blog for up-to-the-second updates, commentary, and pictures directly from the venue.

-Live streaming: Apple's live stream is available via a dedicated channel on the Apple TV set-top box or the Safari browser on OS X (10.8.5 and above) and iOS devices (iOS 6 and above).
+Live streaming: Apple's live stream is available via a dedicated channel on the Apple TV set-top box or the Safari browser on OS X (10.8.5 and above) and iOS devices (iOS 7 and above).
+Windows 10 users can watch in the Microsoft Edge browser.

 Live tweeting: Follow @Verge on Twitter for the latest headlines and specs as they emerge.